 By John Montgomery

-Please encourage anyone who has experienced the loss of a loved one to attend.
 There is no cost.
-To RSVP or ask questions, email firstname.lastname@example.org.
+To RSVP or ask any questions, please email email@example.com.

 Grieving takes energy and you may not be up to the physical and mental challenges of the many activities in which you usually participate.
 You may find yourself in social situations that now are uncomfortable because of your different circumstances.

 If you’ve suffered a loss, you should feel the freedom to allow yourself a different holiday from your norm.
 Do what comforts and nourishes you; what you are capable of doing.
 Simplify what you customarily did in the past.
 You might decorate but on a smaller scale.
 You might reduce gift giving or decline some party invitations.
 Do what you can and let that be enough.